 Scuba fabric works ideally for both form-fitting types of dresses and longer, draping gowns.
 This modern fabric holds dye very well, and so it can be adorned with all kinds of bold, beautiful prints to fit your unique taste!

-If you’re seeking a material that’s durable, versatile, and customizable – this is your ideal fit!
+If you’re seeking a material that’s durable, versatile, and customizable – scuba fabric certainly ticks the boxes!

 Neoprene Fabric Properties